Jyustin/JN-CSAblog/_posts/2024-04-03-allsorts_IPYNB_2_.md

 I think since a lot of groups had a rap we could have added something like that to make our project feel more "fun".

 I have musical skill so I could have accomplished this but I didn't really have any ideas that would be better than using professional music.

+Reflection:

+Good planning and having a strong script was ultimately what carried us and even gave us the chance to win. we definetly wouldn't have succeeded if we hadn't had a strong script and a strong plan before we even started practicing.
+I also had an idea at the time for our performance but I threw it away in preference for our teams's script because I realized it was more suitable for the audience, so I learned that sometimes you need to put away pride and do what is best for the team in the end.

 practice image
 ![]({{site.baseurl}}/images/practice.jpg)